 If you’re a Florida pharmacist working with large-scale commercial retail pharmacies, you’d best be on alert: Recently, there has been a disturbing trend regarding pharmacists employed in certain national chain pharmacies.

 As a pharmacist, you are charged with the inventory and count of the medications in the pharmacy.
-As you know, all too often, the scanners used in inventorying medication fail to properly read or scan the bottles, creating the requirement of manually entering in the medication into the pharmacy’s computer system.
-This can lead to discrepancies in the inventory which can raise red flags with your company’s loss prevention department.
+All too often, the scanners used in inventorying medication fail to properly read or scan the bottles, creating the requirement of manually entering in the medication into the pharmacy’s computer system.
+This can lead to discrepancies in the inventory, and that can raise red flags with your company’s loss prevention department.

-Armed with this knowledge, loss prevention will then take the pharmacist in question into a back-room and begin to question them for hours regarding the loss of medication.
-These questions often start very casual and friendly, but can take an ugly turn quickly if the pharmacist does not admit to stealing the medication.
+Armed with this knowledge, loss prevention will then take the pharmacist in question into a back room and question them for hours regarding the loss of medication.
+These questions often start very casual and friendly, but they can take an ugly turn quickly if the pharmacist does not admit to stealing the medication.

 Loss prevention will then coerce the well-intentioned pharmacist into singing a written confession of diversion with promises of keeping their job and/or professional license.